addiscent/vagrant-ruby-rails/README.md

 When ready to stop the Rails server, press control-C :

-        The _vagrant-ruby-rails_ _guest-vbox_ SSH terminal session prompt returns.
+        The vagrant-ruby-rails guest-vbox terminal SSH session prompt returns.

 When ready, end the _vagrant-ruby-rails_ _guest-vbox_ SSH terminal session :

 > $ exit

-        The terminal session prompt of the _host_ returns.
+        The terminal session prompt of the host returns.

 When you wish to do so, you may remove everything which was installed, by using the following commands.

 1. Remove the _vagrant-ruby-rails_ _guest-vbox_ from the _host_ computer :
 > $ vagrant destroy

-        The _vagrant-ruby-rails_ _guest-vbox_ has been stopped.
+        The vagrant-ruby-rails guest-vbox has been stopped.
-        The _vagrant-ruby-rails_ _guest-vbox_ virtual machine files have been removed.
+        The vagrant-ruby-rails guest-vbox virtual machine files have been removed.

 2. Remove the  _vagrant-ruby-rails_ project files from the _host_ computer :
 > $ cd ..